aaronke/Driverless_Car-Finding_Lane_Lines_on_the_Road/README.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

 **Finding Lane Lines on the Road**

+* This project is one of the course projects in Udacity driverless car nanodegree term1.
-The goals / steps of this project are the following:
+  Goal of this project is to find the driving lanes of road video.
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./test_images_output/solidWhiteCurve.jpg

 ---

-### Reflection
+### 1. Project pipeline

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 5 steps:
+* Convert the images into grayscale.
+* Using Canny edge detection to identify edges including lanes
+* Hough transform is used to filter out driving lanes
+* Then we have a customized draw_lines function to draw two single lines on the images.
+* Finanly process the image frame of the video one by one, then create a new video with drawing lines.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, draw_lines() function is modified.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+All the lines found by hough transform method are classified into left/right group by slope.
+Then linregress mothed used to fit a line to get slope, intercept so that we can calculate the top/bottom points of the left/right lanes.

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+* Noticed in a few image frames, no lane is identified makes the video drawing red lane flashing.
+* A more precise method is needed to skip the detected lane which are not possible to be a driving lane.

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggest possible improvements to current pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+* Provide a robust method for interset_area as the lane position will be changed depend on driving condition.
+* Curve roads need to be considered.